Sidewinder53/mirrorsedgearchive/README.md

 ![The Mirror's Edge Archive Logo](https://static.cloudlark.de/img/mea-logo-1.svg) This is the web code base for the Mirror's Edge Archive, which is a collection of fan projects and front-end to a comprehensive archive about the Mirror's Edge franchise.

-The archive consits of high-quality photos and wallpapers, concept art, videos (like gameplay previews, trailers and developers diaries), audio (like SFX and music), developer presentations and fan-made maps as well as other resources.
+The archive consists of high-quality photos and wallpapers, concept art, videos (like gameplay previews, trailers and developers diaries), audio (like SFX and music), developer presentations and fan-made maps as well as other resources.

-Due to legal limitations the archive, which is accessible at https://archive.mirrorsedgearchive.de/, and other resources which host copyrighted content are not part of this repository.
+Due to legal limitations, the archive (which is accessible at [archive.mirrorsedgearchive.de](https://archive.mirrorsedgearchive.de/)) and other resources which are the property of EA DICE will not be published in this repository.

 For more information on how to contribute to this project please visit https://mirrorsedgearchive.de/contribute/